Aditya-Sinha-7981/Rubiks-Cube-Solver/docs/Cube Rotation.md

 * Create an object based on values(just calculate them with a physical cube)
 * After animation is finished, based on fixed axis and rotation sign, change the values or sticker's face

+---

+## Entire Cube Rotation

+Entire cube's rotation(left, right, top, down) uses the same logic as each individual layer movement but less complex, here's what I did
+~~Do **NOT** rotate camera around cube, I did that for left rotation and it worked, but gave a lot of troubles during up rotation~~

+* I made a group called `cubeViewGroup` during scene creation and instead of adding cubes to scene, I added the `cubeViewGroup` to scene and added cubes to the group
+* Created seperate functions for rotation and instead of rotating camera(biggest mistake I did during this function)
+* After rotation, snapped the group back properly to reduce floating point error(they accumulate after long runs)

+I will have to add gesture movements later too